Campbell Street Cycle Connection

 Pedestrian safety and access

-- Wider footpaths, new zebra crossings and upgraded kerb ramps at intersections for better sightlines and a safer pedestrian environment.
-Over 30 new street trees.
-Upgrades to existing lights and nine new light poles for better lighting.
+• Wider footpaths, new zebra crossings and upgraded kerb ramps at intersections for better sightlines and a safer pedestrian environment.
+The retention of existing trees and the addition of 25 new street trees.
+Upgrades to existing street lights including some new light poles for better lighting.

 A new Campbell Street cycle connection

-- A high-quality, dedicated cycleway uphill (eastbound) to Bourke Street –mostly separated cycleway between parked cars and the footpath.
-Short sections of shared path between Wentworth and Foster Streets and at the intersection of Campbell, Commonwealth and Hunt Street Going downhill (westbound), cyclists will share the travel lane with other traffic in a special traffic-calming environment to encourage slower speeds.
-Improvements for current mixed traffic in Hunt and Commonwealth Streets.
+• A high-quality, dedicated cycleway uphill (eastbound) to Bourke Street –mostly separated cycleway between parked cars and the footpath.
+Short sections of shared path between Wentworth and Foster Streets, at the intersection of Campbell and Commonwealth Streets and at the intersection of Hunt, Commonwealth and Brisbane Streets.
+Going downhill (westbound), bike riders will share the travel lane with other traffic in a special traffic-calming environment to encourage slower speeds.

 Local access changes